FarazzShaikh/react-three-paper/README.md

 ## But why?

-I use this component a lot when creating React based apps.
-A prominant example is [my blog](https://github.com/FarazzShaikh/blog) and I am kinda sick of rewritting it again and again.
+I use this component a lot when creating React-based apps.
+A prominent example is [my blog](https://github.com/FarazzShaikh/blog) and I am kinda sick of rewriting it again and again.

 But other than that, here are some actual uses over using something like `react-three-fiber`:

 - Very easily port Vanilla-JS scripts to React.
 - No special declarative syntax to learn.
-- Seperate UI logic from your core ThreeJS app.
+- Separate your UI logic from your core ThreeJS app.
-- It is **TINY**. ~260x smaller than `react-three-fiber`.
+- It is **TINY**.

-In theory, all you have to do to convert Vanilla-JS examples to React ones via this library is wrap them in a `main()` function, tell ThreeJS to render on the given canvas and return the render loop as a function.
+In theory, all you have to do to convert Vanilla-JS examples to React ones via this library is wrap them in a `main()` function, tell ThreeJS to render on the given canvas, and return the render loop as a function.
 [Read more.](#your-script)

 ## Position aware...what?